March 23 Movement: Influence in Ituri and gold mining

-In the Ituri Province, a local faction previously known as Zaïre rebranded itself as the Auto-Défense des Communautés Victimes de l'Ituri (ADCVI).
+In Ituri Province, a local faction previously known as Zaïre rebranded itself as the Auto-Défense des Communautés Victimes de l'Ituri (ADCVI).
 During May and June 2024, ADCVI increased its recruitment efforts, successfully training thousands of new combatants.
 This group acquired military hardware, including armed pick-up trucks and boats, which enhanced its operational capacities on Lake Albert.

-Additionally, ADCVI developed capabilities for aerial surveillance through the deployment of small commercial drones.
+ADCVI developed capabilities for aerial surveillance through the deployment of small commercial drones.
 Although ADCVI continued to present itself as a self-defense organization, it engaged in provocative actions against rival groups, such as the Coopérative pour le Développement du Congo/Union des Révolutionnaires pour la Défense du Peuple Congolais (CODECO/URDPC), while also increasingly targeting FARDC and the Congolese National Police.

 ADCVI launched extensive recruitment drives across various "G5" communities in the Djugu, Mahagi, and Aru territories, utilizing experienced former leaders and combatants from the Union des Patriotes Congolais (UPC).
 Recruitment also occurred in internally displaced persons camps throughout Ituri.
 Thousands of combatants received military training at facilities in Ituri, including AFC-M23 training centers located in Tchanzu, as well as in Uganda.

 ADCVI reinforced its alliance with the AFC-M23 in preparation for planned offensive operations against FARDC in Ituri.
 This coalition aimed to establish a comprehensive strategy to coordinate troop movements, logistical support routes for weaponry, and operational bases to facilitate a large-scale assault.
 AFC-M23 expressed its intention to unite all armed groups in Ituri under its leadership.
 Notably, negotiations were reported in December 2024, indicating interest from the Force de Résistance Patriotique de l'Ituri (FRPI) and CODECO-URDPC in aligning with AFC-M23, a potentially transformative development for the region.

 Key figures in these dynamics included individuals such as Thomas Lubanga Dyilo and Yves Khawa Panga Mandro, both sanctioned for their involvement in violent activities.
 They played pivotal roles in enhancing collaboration between AFC-M23 and ADCVI, facilitating recruitment and training efforts, and organizing travel logistics for combatants.
 Notably, Innocent Kaina, alias India Queen, a prominent M23 commander, coordinated closely with Lubanga in Kampala to support these initiatives.

 In late July 2024, strategies were formalized to reconcile and unify various factions, including an attempt to merge MAPI and Zaïre-ADCVI under the AFC-M23 umbrella.
 Though MAPI leaders opted for independence, they agreed to cooperate with ADCVI and AFC-M23.
 This broad mobilization effort and collaboration have intensified significantly since August 2024, with frequent meetings taking place in various locations within Uganda, reflecting a strategic consolidation of power among these groups in Ituri.